DataBooth/duckdb-utils/docs/cli.rst

 Explicitly specifying the format
 --------------------------------

-By default, ``sqlite-utils memory`` will attempt to detect the incoming data format (JSON, TSV or CSV) automatically.
+By default, ``duckdb-utils memory`` will attempt to detect the incoming data format (JSON, TSV or CSV) automatically.

 You can instead specify an explicit format by adding a ``:csv``, ``:tsv``, ``:json`` or ``:nl`` (for newline-delimited JSON) suffix to the filename.
 For example:

 .. code-block:: bash

-    sqlite-utils memory one.dat:csv two.dat:nl \
+    duckdb-utils memory one.dat:csv two.dat:nl \
       "select * from one union select * from two"

 Here the contents of ``one.dat`` will be treated as CSV and the contents of ``two.dat`` will be treated as newline-delimited JSON.